The 2015 season analysis has been concluded and posted.

 here to see the data.

 **The 2016 Season has started.
-The reports for 16
+The report for 26 May

 The West Texas Weather Modification Association is an Operational Cloud